 |Minneapolis, MN - Travel Nurse Salary||$94,744|

-The next most important factor to Travel Nurse Salary is Specialty.
-Certain nursing specialties have a lower supply of nurses which in turns mean they will offer a higher Bill Rate to bring in that nurse.
+The next most important factor is Specialty.
+Certain nursing specialties have a lower supply of nurses which in turns means they will on average make higher pay than other specialties.
 This equates to higher pay packages for those nurses.
-Also, working in a higher acuity setting typically means the facility will offer a higher bill rate.
-For example, a facility will offer a higher bill rate for an ICU Travel Nurse compared to a Telemetry Travel Nurse assignment.
+Also, working in a higher acuity setting typically means the facility will offer that registered nurse higher pay.
+For example, a facility will offer a higher pay package on average for ICU Travel Nurses compared to a Telemetry Travel Nurses.
 Nurse.org listed out the highest paying ultra-specialized Travel Jobs.
 The Top 5 were...

-Cardiac Catheterization Lab - "Typical Pay Rate: Agency-employed RNs can expect
+Cardiac Catheterization Lab - "Typical Pay Rate: Agency-employed RNs can expect~$68/hour"

-Cardiovascular Operating Room (CVOR) - "Typical Pay Rate: Agency-employed CVOR RNs can expect ~$65/hour"
+Cardiovascular Operating Room (CVOR) - "Typical Pay Rate: Agency-employed RNs can expect ~$65/hour"

-Oncology - "Typical Pay Rate: Agency-employed NICU III nurses can expect a pay rate of
+Oncology - "Typical Pay Rate: Agency-employed nurses can expect a pay rate of ~$52/hour"

 High pay is great, but the number of these positions are few in number.
 Below are the Nursing Specialties that have the highest demand, meaning you'll have more positions in more areas to select from.